dovecot/documentation/source/settings/core.rst

 -------------------

 - Default: ``0``
+- Values: ref:`uint`

 The port indicated here is used by dsync for replication.
+If set to 0, :ref:`setting-replicator_host` is interpreted as UNIX socket path.

 See :ref:`setting-replicator`

-.. todo:: Indicate replicator setting
-.. todo:: What does 0 (default value) mean?

 .. _setting-sendmail_path: